Book Tickets for the Acropolis or “Akropolis”

 Hadrian’s Library is a library in Rome.

-Hadrian’s Library was founded in 132 AD as a gift to the citizens of Athens from the Roman Emperor Hadrian, hence its name.
+They founded Hadrian’s Library in 132 AD.
+It was a gift to the citizens of Athens from the Roman Emperor Hadrian.
+That’s why it’s called “Hadrian’s”.

 Hadrian was a fervent cultural Hellenophile who did much to leave his imprint on the city.

-Today, we reach the site from the west, via the imposing Pentelic marble façade with its massive Corinthian propylon, or gateway.
+Today, we reach the site from the west.
+We come via the imposing Pentelic marble façade.
+It has a massive Corinthian propylon or gateway.

-The library was a 122-by-82-metre rectangular peristyle building with an interior courtyard.
+The library was a 122-by-82-meter rectangular peristyle building with an interior courtyard.

 Tickets for the Acropolis – Olympian

-The monumental Temple of Olympian Zeus – one of the largest temples in the ancient world – is the main attraction of the Olympieon.
+The Temple of Olympian Zeus is monumental.
+It’s one of the largest temples in the ancient world.
+It’s the main attraction of the Olympian.

-instead, you must stand at the foot of these huge columns (16 of the 104 are still standing) to fully understand their size.
+Instead, you must stand at the foot of these huge columns.
+Sixteen of the 104 are still standing.
+Then, you will understand their size.

-Other urban buildings, including a Roman bath house, numerous houses, a 5th century basilica, and fragments of the city’s fortification wall, can be found outside the area of the enormous temple.
+Other urban buildings, such as a Roman bath house and many houses, are also there.
+So is a 5th-century basilica and parts of the city’s wall.
+They are outside the area of the enormous temple.

 Hadrian’s Arch is located just outside the site, next to one of Athens’ busiest streets.